Cello Bowhold

 THE LEVERAGE EFFECT, THE HAMMER ARTIST, NUCLEAR ANNIHILATION, AND THE BOWHOLD

-Let’s start by finding the centre of gravity of the bow.
-When the bow is perfectly balanced on a finger inserted between the hair and the stick, that finger is at the bow’s “balance point, or in other words, at its centre of gravity.
+To experiment with the leverage effect, let’s start by finding the centre of gravity of the bow.
+When the bow is perfectly balanced on a finger inserted between the hair and the stick, that finger is at the bow’s ā€œbalance point, or in other words, at its centre of gravity.
 Because the frog is the heaviest part of the bow, the bow’s centre of gravity is closer to the frog than to the middle of the bow and is normally found at a point approximately 1/3 of the bow length away from the frog-end of the bow (about 25cm).
 These characteristics change for baroque bows (see below).

 If we were to hold our bow exactly at this balance point, the job of our bowhold would be vastly simpler, especially when the bow is in the air.
-This is because, when holding it at the centre of gravity, these leverage forces balance each other out.
+This is because when holding it at the centre of gravity, the leverage forces balance each other out.
 Now, suddenly, the bow feels much lighter because the destabilising forces of “leverage” that are created by holding the bow at the frog (relatively far from its balance point) are greatly reduced.
 Now, we can dedicate our bowhold almost exclusively to managing the bow’s weight, which is a much simpler task.
 Just try it, to see how light the bow feels when we hold it at its balance point.

 LEVERAGE AS A ROMANTIC PHENOMENON